-From this year the Royal Conservatoire in The Hague (Netherlands) will offer, the new master specialisation Reed Quintet in collaboration with the internationally successful Dutch Calefax.
+Since 2017, the Royal Conservatoire in The Hague (Netherlands) offers the new master specialisation Reed Quintet in collaboration with the internationally successful Dutch ensemble Calefax.

 As inventors of the reed quintet (oboe, saxophone, bassoon, clarinet and bass clarinet) Calefax is the proud ambassador of a new music movement: the International Reed Quintet Network.
 From Argentina to New Zealand new reed quintets are founded in the footsteps of Calefax.
-Calefax includes Oliver Boekhoorn (oboe), Ivar Berix (clarinet), Raaf Hekkema (saxophone), Jelte Althuis (bass clarinet) and Alban Wesly (bassoon).
+Calefax includes Oliver Boekhoorn (oboe), Bart de Kater (clarinet), Raaf Hekkema (saxophone), Jelte Althuis (bass clarinet) and Alban Wesly (bassoon).

 During the two-year Master Reed Quintet not only rehearsing and performing of the repertoire for reed quintet is covered, but also much attention is paid to: